Tayanç Ayaydın

 Tayanç Ayaydın (born 7 August 1979) is a Turkish actor.

 Life and career

 Ayaydın was born in 1979 in Istanbul.
 He started his education at the Private Doğa College's primary school.
 He finished his high school education at Tercüman High School and İstek Foundation High School.
 He eventually graduated from Mimar Sinan University with a degree in theatre studies.

-He first rose to prominence with his role in the TV series Aliye as Doctor Kahraman.
+He first rose to prominence with his role in the hit series Aliye as Doctor Kahraman.
 For his role in Ben Hopkins's 2008 movie Pazar-Bir Ticaret Masalı he won the Best Actor award at the Locarno Film Festival.
-In 2009, he was cast in Sakarya Fırat, in which he portrayed the role of a gendarme official named Osman Kanat.
+In 2009, he was cast in military series Sakarya Fırat, in which he portrayed the role of a gendarme official named Osman Kanat for 151 episodes.
 In 2016, he appeared in a recurring role on Kanal D drama series Hayat Şarkısı, playing the character of Hüseyin Cevher.
 The following year he joined the cast of teen drama Kırgın Çiçekler.
+He played in sport series "Tek Yürek" and web series "İlk ve Son".
+He portrayed as Nikos Sampson in historical series "Bir Zamanlar Kıbrıs/Kıbrıs: Zafere Doğru".